Noureddine Zekri

-Noureddine Zekri (born 1964 in Batna) is an Algerian football manager who last managed Damac in Saudi Professional League.
+Noureddine Zekri (born 1964 in Batna) is an Algerian football manager.

-Zekri previously managed MC Alger in the Algerian Ligue Professionnelle 1 before resigning on July 10, 2011.

 Managerial career

 Zekri gained his coaching badges, a UEFA Pro License, in Italy's famous football coaching centre, the FIGC Settore Tecnico Coverciano.

 Brera Calcio

 Zekri started coaching the newly born Milan-based team Brera Calcio in 2000 in Serie D, but he was sacked shortly after and replaced with Walter Zenga.
-He returned to Brera Calcio in 2005/2006 season and the following season he succeeded in getting the team promoted from Prima Categoria to Promozione, resigning immediately after.
+He returned to Brera Calcio in the 2005-06 season and the following season succeeded in getting the team promoted from Prima Categoria to Promozione, resigning immediately after.

 ES Sétif

 On December 8, 2009, Zekri was announced as the coach of Algerian club ES Sétif.

-In his first season, Zekri won the Algerian Cup, the North African Cup of Champions and the North African Super Cup.
+In his first season with Zekri, the club won the Algerian Cup, the North African Cup of Champions and the North African Super Cup.

 However, On August 18, 2010, Zekri was sacked from his managerial position due to the poor results gained in the 2010 CAF Champions League group stage, picking up just one point out of the first three group matches.
 The 1-0 loss against Zimbabwe side Dynamos was the final straw for ES Sétif president Abdelhakim Serrar.